BR0KK3R/watermark-script/README.md

 ## Info

-Currently this script works only on Qb-core
+This script works for Qb-core and ESX

 Sometimes if resource is started after starting the server it may not display player id, but to fix it player need to use /watermark command
 ## Features